30.9.2017 Pavello Mies Van Der Rohe Folding Cosmos Foto Anna Mas

 On Thursdays at 1 pm and 1:30 pm, Kurashima invites a small group of visitors to join her in the installation to share tea and conversation.
 To keep these tea meetings intimate, capacity will be limited to five participants per meeting.
 Seats can be reserved at The Noguchi Museum front desk on the day of the program.

-In a special online program on Thursday, October 17 at 7 pm ET, Dr. Henry Smith (Professor Emeritus, Columbia University) will present a Zoom lecture on Matsuura’s One-Mat Room.
+In a special online program on Thursday, October 17 at 7 pm ET, Dr. Henry Smith (Professor Emeritus, Columbia University) presented a Zoom lecture on Matsuura’s One-Mat Room.

 About Miwako Kurashima